msusdev/AI102TrainerPrep/AI-102-Trainer-Prep.md

 - Review the [exam study guide](https://aka.ms/ai102-StudyGuide) and instruct participants on how to use it effectively for exam preparation.

 #### Real-world application

+Inspire participants to extend their learning through practical projects and active community involvement:

 - Suggest AI hackathon ideas using Azure services.
 - Encourage participation in [Azure AI community forums](https://techcommunity.microsoft.com/category/Azure).